 Disneyland truly has something for everyone.
 This includes thrill seekers!
-However Disney Parks do vary from other amusement parks in that the thrills here are just as visual and cerebral as they are tummy-tickling This makes the thrill rides great for a wide variety of ages.
+However Disney Parks do vary from other amusement parks in that the thrills here are just as visual and cerebral as they are tummy-tickling This makes the thrill rides at Disneyland great for a wide variety of ages.
 I’ve included big thrills as well as mini-thrills for thrill seekers in training.

 Please note that I use affiliate links in my posts.
 Clicking through and making a purchase helps me in a small financial way, thank you!